Olympic equestrian family opposes private eastern Ontario gun range | CBC News

 Olympic equestrian family opposes private eastern Ontario gun range

-OPP has used gun range for training for past 26 years, but land sold to local hunting guide
+OPP had used gun range for training, then land sold to local hunting guide

 A storied family of Olympic equestrians is among those who object to a proposed commercial gun range about one kilometre from their farm on the outskirts of Perth, Ont., where show horses practise jumping.